-- (1) Subject to the provisions of sub-sections (2) and (3), the laws set out in the Schedule are hereby repealed to the extent specified in the third column thereof. - (2) The estate of any person who died before the commencement of this Act shall be liquidated and distributed, and any matter relating to the liquidation and distribution of such estate shall be dealt with as if this Act had not been passed. - (3) If the surviving spouse of any person- - (a) who died before the commencement of this Act; or - (b) who dies after such commencement but before the date referred to in sub-section (3) of section forty-four leaving a will in terms of which any minor child of the deceased and such spouse is or will when born be entitled to any movable property subject to usufructuary or fiduciary rights or any other like interest in favour of such spouse, intends to marry under circumstances where a certificate under section fifty-six of the Administration of Estates Act, 1913 (Act No. 24 of 1913), would, but for the repeal of that Act by sub-section (1), have been required before the intended marriage could be solemnized, the provisions of the said section fifty-six shall apply in relation to the intended marriage as if this Act had not been passed.
+- (1) Subject to the provisions of sub-sections (2) and (3), the laws set out in the Schedule are hereby repealed to the extent specified in the third column thereof. - (2) The estate of any person who died before the commencement of this Act shall be liquidated and distributed, and any matter relating to the liquidation and distribution of such estate shall be dealt with as if this Act had not been passed. - (3) If the surviving spouse of any person- - (a) who died in the Republic, excluding the territory, before the commencement of this Act; or - (b) who died in the territory before the commencement of the Administration of Estates Amendment Act, 1970; or - (c) Who died or dies after the commencement referred to in paragraph (a) or (b) but before the relevant date referred to in section 44 (3) leaving a will in terms of which any minor child of the deceased and such spouse is or will when born be entitled to any movable property subject to usufructuary or fiduciary rights or any other like interest in favour of such spouse, intends to marry under circumstances where a certificate under section 56 of the Administration of Estates Act, 1913 (Act No. 24 of 1913), would, but for the repeal of that Act, have been required before the intended marriage could be solemnized, the provisions of the said section 56 shall apply in relation to the intended marriage as if this Act had not been passed.